QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-21-can-we-use-agile-in-government-1c9ebe.md

 * Work incrementally starting with the minimum needed to achieve an outcome and build on this.
 * Test and iterate at each step, with very clear and fast feedback loops to improve quickly.

-Update: as of 31 July 2025, the 2022 standard linked below is still the most current version.
+Update: as of 3 February 2026, the 2022 standard linked below is still the most current version.

 ***